adithch/manga-eden-node-api-wrapper/README.md

 ____

-The popular manga repository [Manga Eden](www.mangaeden.com/) provides useful REST APIs to access its resources, namely it provides clients the opportunity to:
+The popular manga repository [Manga Eden](www.mangaeden.com/) provides useful REST APIs to access its resources; clients consuming such APIs are in fact able to:

 1) List the mangas available in the database, in English or Italian;